Covid Christmas: Managing kids’ expectations without turning into the Grinch

 Across the country, families are finding the normally jolly holiday season feels anywhere from boring to a bummer, with parties, large shared meals, travel and busy religious services off the table because of coronavirus risks.
-Gone for many is the chance to sit on Santa’s lap, bake with grandparents and take part in a variety of other beloved traditions that have been canceled amid a surge in virus cases across the country.
+Gone for many is the chance to sit on Santa’s lap, bake with grandparents and take part in other beloved traditions that have been canceled amid a surge of new virus cases across the country.
 As if parenting during a pandemic weren’t already hard enough, now you can add in the pressure that comes with managing the loss of these treasured traditions.

 “My heart physically hurts when I think about it,” says Darien Grover, a military mom of three whose family was transferred to Colorado before the pandemic.
 “It’s hard being heartbroken yourself and still staying strong for your kids, because they are the ones needing the strength and understanding right now.
 It hurts, because I know my parents are struggling not seeing their grandchildren, and my kids miss them terribly.
 So do I. It all around stinks.
 I have actually never felt that ‘mom guilt’ as fiercely as I do now — like I am the one failing all of them.
 It’s a horrible feeling.”